izanhzh/pow-cap-server/README.md

 ```

 - The `ICaptchaService` is injected via constructor injection.
-- The `ValidateCaptchaToken` method is used to verify the token submitted by the client.
+- The `ValidateCaptchaTokenAsync` method is used to verify the token submitted by the client.
 - This helps prevent bot abuse on critical endpoints such as login, registration, or form submission.